pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Ok, but Nick is fast, please make a roll

-Bob - ok, I got 3, plus... well, nothing, Bart does not have any useful traits.
+Bob - ok, but I do not have any useful traits, so I will not add any bonus... and I got a failure!

 Scenarist - So Nick successfully escape from the door, and pushes Bart, that fall down hurting is shoulder on the door frame.
 Sign "Shoulder pain 1", as harm.